Malik Ambersley

-Malik Ambersley, also known by his username Leaks World, is an American social media personality active on Twitch and TikTok.
+Malik Ambersley (born April 12, 1998), also known by his username Leaks World, is an American social media personality active on Twitch and TikTok.
 He gained viral fame starting in 2023 for doing interactive live streams cosplaying and acting as the Marvel Comics superhero Miles Morales, after which he was referred to as "NPC Miles Morales".
 In 2024, he appeared in online content with streamers like Druski and Kai Cenat.

 Early life

 During the COVID-19 pandemic, Ambersley worked at Domino's in St. Petersburg, Florida.
 There, he was the subject of a viral clip depicting him "being outraged after not having received a tip from a customer while on shift" and smashing pizza boxes.
 He stated that no one was in the store at the time and that he was not fired for his actions.